dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

 So this optimization looks like: `T(A, T(B, T(C, Eval([C][B][A]function))))`.
-But before we extract, we might want to perform some other useful optimizations on the evaluated structure, such as a topological sort on dependencies so we can minimize data shuffling and program fragmentation.
+But before we extract the variables, we might want to perform other useful optimizations on the evaluated structure.

+Transform `T` preserves program order but introduces program fragmentation with those `[F]a` blocks.
+Program fragmentation can hurt performance and aesthetics, and hinder other optimizations.
+It seems feasible to perform a topological sort on program dependencies then reorder things to minimize fragmentation.
+At the least, we can compare `w T(Y, T(X, E))` as a potential alternative result for `T(X, T(Y, E))` and search for an optimal stack ordering.

 Static type information can also support optimizations.
 For example, if we know our argument is a pair, we might try to propagate the elements as independent variables: